elm-land/elm-land/docs/guide/pages-and-layouts.md

 Our new layout file allows us to embed a `page` anywhere we'd like.
 If you're familiar with Vue.js, this is similar to the idea of "slots"– which allow you to embed one component inside another.

-In the default example, we are wrapping the page's content in a `div` with the class `"layout"`
+In the default example, we are wrapping the page's content in a `div` with the class `"page"`

 ### Adding a sidebar